Transcript compaction

 ▼

-This happens before the model sees the transcript for the next turn.
-The model never observes raw compaction artifacts — it just sees a shorter transcript.
+The model never observes raw compaction artifacts — it just sees the post-mutation transcript.

 Compaction is not summarization